joaotripa/kafka-java-library/README.md

 ## Prerequisites

+Docker

 Kafka Cluster running:
-    - on a local machine
+* on a local machine
-    - in a cloud environment
+* in a cloud environment

 Java